Nicolas Bochatay: Skiing

 The 1991 Swiss Champion, Bochatay was among the best speed skiers.
 Speed skiing is a dramatic sport, with competitors flying down the slope at 195 km/h.
 At Les Arcs, during the Albertville Games in 1992, Bochatay placed 13th in the men's race with a speed of 210 km/h.
-Speed skiing was a demonstration sport at the 1992 Games, thus Bochatay's death was not considered as part of the official competition.

 Accident and death

-Around 9:30 am on February 22, the next-to-last day of competition at the 1992 Winter Olympics, Bochatay was warming up with teammate Pierre Yves-Jorand and United States team members Jeff Hamilton, Jimbo Morgan, and Dale Womack, when he crashed into a Snowcat used to groom snow on a public slope.
+Around 9:30 am on February 22, the next-to-last day of competition at the 1992 Winter Olympics and morning of the speed-skiing final, Bochatay was warming up with teammate Pierre-Yves Jorand and American skiers Jeff Hamilton, Jimbo Morgan, and Dale Womack, when he crashed into a Snowcat used to groom snow on a public slope.
 The group was skiing and catching air on a bump in the slope.
 The group had made other runs on the trail.
 Bochatay was airborne before landing immediately in front of the groomer.

-It was reported that he died of internal injuries immediately after impact.
+He died of internal injuries immediately after impact.

-According to organizers, the machine had flashing lights and a siren while it was sitting behind a small hill.
-The Swiss team said the machine had been immobile behind the hill and had no sirens or flashing lights.
-Jean-Albert Corrand, director general of COJO, was the one to say the snow groomer was using a siren and flashing lights and was moving uphill towards the skiers as they were coming down.
-Witnesses say also that the machine did have a siren and flashing lights.
-It was also said that Bochatay was wearing slalom skis and not speed-skis when he crashed.
-The accident occurred on the next-to-last day of the 1992 Winter Olympics, on the morning of the speed-skiing final.
-Bochatay was the third athlete to die at a Winter Olympics, after British luger Kazimierz Kay-Skrzypeski and Australian skier Ross Milne who both died at Innsbruck 1964.
+Speed skiing was a demonstration sport at the 1992 Games, thus Bochatay's death was not considered as part of the official competition.
+Bochatay was the third athlete to die at a Winter Olympics, after British luger Kazimierz Kay-Skrzypeski and Australian skier Ross Milne, who both died at Innsbruck 1964.